 Do you need planning permission?

-The Planning Portal provides interactive guidance on when planning permission is required.
+The Planning Portal website has interactive guidance on when planning permission is required.

 If you know that your proposal requires planning permission then it is advisable that you obtain pre-application advice on the suitability of your proposal.
 This is a fee paid service.